TimoOerlemans/Portfolio-Research/Research.md

 I also have to choose in what type of framework I am going to work for the front-end.
 <img width="501" alt="image" src="https://user-images.githubusercontent.com/99472273/154957400-f7cc7cf5-c0ca-450a-a3b3-ac61ebf96f7f.png">

-In the image above you see three framework that I have compared.
+In the image above you see three frameworks that I have compared.
 Some sites said it is a personal choice.
 That is why I choose react as my front-end framework.

 ## Group project